Johnny-Gasbeck/Palisade-Health-/README.md

 - **Golden Years Security Costs:** Golden Years Security recorded the **highest cost per click (CPC) at $0.48—over 12× the average CPC of $0.04**—while generating just 6,000 clicks, the fewest among all campaign categories.

-- **High CPC Drivers:** Among the three categories with the highest CPCs, **Offer Announcements and COVID Awareness campaigns contributed most to the poor cost performance**.
+- **High CPC Drivers:** Among the three categories with the highest CPCs, **Offer Announcements and COVID Awareness campaigns** contributed most to the poor cost performance.

-- **Top CPC Efficiency:** Summer Wellness Tips campaigns achieved the **lowest CPC at $0.02**, delivering 44K clicks and 290K impressions. **Policy information campaigns were the main driver of this efficiency**.
+- **Top CPC Efficiency:** Summer Wellness Tips campaigns achieved the **lowest CPC at $0.02**, delivering 44K clicks and 290K impressions. **Policy information campaigns** were the main driver of this efficiency.

 - **Potential Delivery Issues:** The Family Coverage Plan campaign recorded **1.1M impressions, but zero clicks**, suggesting possible data errors or campaign delivery failures—**warranting further investigation**.